 \section{A Reverse Plane Partition \texorpdfstring{$q$}{q}-Analogue}

 The aim of this section is to give $q$-analogues of the Okounkov--Olshanski formula for reverse plane partition of skew shapes in a manner similar to the Okounkov--Olshanski formula.

-\begin{rmk} Recall that the generating function of reverse plane partitions and semistandard Young tableaux of straight shapes differ only by a power of $q$ (e.g. see \cite[Cor.
+\begin{remark} Recall that the generating function of reverse plane partitions and semistandard Young tableaux of straight shapes differ only by a power of $q$ (e.g. see \cite[Cor.
 7.21.3, Thm.
 7.22.1]{EC2}).
-This is not true for skew shapes and so our reverse plane partition $q$-analogue of \eqref{eq:oof} is different to the SSYT $q$-analogue of Chen--Stanley \cite{chenstanley2016qoo} (see Theorem~\ref{thm: Chen-Stanley q-analogue}). \end{rmk}
+This is not true for skew shapes and so our reverse plane partition $q$-analogue of \eqref{eq:oof} is different to the SSYT $q$-analogue of Chen--Stanley \cite{chenstanley2016qoo} (see Theorem~\ref{thm: Chen-Stanley q-analogue}). \end{remark}